ocpi/ocpi/mod_locations.md

 ### 4.1 AdditionalGeoLocation *class*

-This class defines a geo location.
+This class defines a additional geo location that is relevant for the Charge Point.
 The geodetic system to be used is WGS 84.

 <div><!-- ---------------------------------------------------------------------------- --></div>